-Property Owners must maintain flood insurance for the life of the structure, through any transfer of title.
-The notice includes the name of the current property owner, a legal description of the property, and the following notice of flood insurance requirements:
+Property Owners must maintain flood insurance through the National Flood Insurance Program for the life of the structure, through any transfer of title.
+The notice, in the form of a Declaration of Covenant, will be recorded in the county land records.
+The Declaration includes the name of the current property owner, a legal description of the property, and the following notice of flood insurance requirements: